Skip to Content

 4. Clearly Understand the Terms Within the Agreement and Anticipate Problems

 Before signing the lease, read the terms carefully to see what is expected of you.
 What your landlord says verbally may vary from what’s actually stated in the agreement.
 Sometimes, it is even possible to negotiate the terms with your landlord, which isn’t just limited to the rent.
-Other items you can discuss with the landlord can include the duration of the lease term or even the policy for pets.
+Other items you can discuss with the landlord include the duration of the lease term or even the policy for pets.
 Remember, the lease is an agreement between you and the landlord, not just a set of demands from one party.

 What if you miss this step?